connorads/opencode-guide/README.md

 1. Press **Tab** to switch to Build mode
 2. Send a message like "Go ahead" or "Do it"

+### Skills are discovered differently

+If you're coming from Claude, OpenCode can load repo-local Claude-compatible skills from `.claude/skills/<name>/SKILL.md`, but it does not load Claude's global skills folder (`~/.claude/skills`).
+Copy any global Claude skills into your repo (`.claude/skills/...`) or into OpenCode's global skills folder (`~/.opencode/skill/<name>/SKILL.md`).
+See the [skills docs](https://opencode.ai/docs/skills/) for supported locations.

 ### Permissions are more permissive by default